TimSchulz1991/preglife-connect-kpis-msp3/README.md

 # Preglife Connect KPI Capture

 While thinking about what to do for my 3rd milestone project, I decided against creating a random game or program, but instead wanted to build something that is useful to me in my daily work with my app startup Preglife Connect.
-I am responsible for keeping track of the app's development, so I decided that a KPI capture program, which also informs me about current trends, could be really useful.
+I am responsible for keeping track of the app's user development, so I decided that a KPI (Key Performance Indicator) capture program, which also informs me about current trends, could be really useful to build.

 [Here you can find the deployed project](https://preglife-connect-kpis-msp3.herokuapp.com/)